 Bell Helicopter provides a chopper, the reasoning being that the downdraft from the rotor blades will blow Pete from the branches of any tree he is in.

-Page 1 of the Star-Telegram on September 18.
+Page 1 of the evening Star-Telegram on September 18.
+The banner story was written by George Dolan.

 Dang.
 That snake is good.